 In mostly whispered conversations at your local gym, you may have stumbled upon the term "VPL," aka visible penis line.
 Or, put more simply, the bulge created by the presence of male genitalia.
-The "junk" you might see through any style of pant can be especially accentuated by fitness-focused apparel like compression shorts, tights and even run-of-the-mill mesh wares—hence the term, "gym bulge."
+The bulge you might see through any style of pants can be especially accentuated by fitness-focused apparel like compression shorts, tights and even run-of-the-mill mesh wares—hence the term, "gym bulge."

 If you happen to have a penis and testicles, there's a good chance you've seen what this looks like in a mirror: Shorts meant for exercising, which may not have a liner to cradle your package, will tend to show off more than the standard straight-leg jeans or khakis (especially if you're wearing said shorts without anything underneath).

 If this sounds like your kind of workout attire, there's a chance you've already been shamed for your VPL behind your back.
 A fierce debate recently raged on Reddit and Twitter when a man revealed that he wears only compression shorts to the gym, and that two women recently walked up to tell him that his outfit was inappropriate for "exposing" his genitals.

 Should you have a bulge in the gym?